Skip to content

 The recommended way to access the logs is through the WebApp (available at https://app.ubiops.com for our SaaS solution).
 It is also possible to access the logs via CLI or Client libraries, see Interfacing with UbiOps.

 Logs can be found under Logging in the left navigation panel.
 This will show a list of recent log lines.
-By default, UbiOps saves the logs for 7 days.
+By default, UbiOps saves the logs for 1 year(depending on your subscription).
 If you need longer log retention, please contact us via our support portal.
 It is possible to filter logs on date, or on properties like pipeline_name.

 Most objects in UbiOps (like deployments, pipelines, requests and builds) have a LOGS button which redirects to the logging page and automatically applies a filter for the relevant object.
 These filters can also be applied manually.